Adversarial quantum channel discrimination

 Technically, the discrimination task is formulated as a hypothesis testing problem, with the goal of finding discrimination strategies that give the optimal trade-off between two kinds of error probabilities, namely the probabilities of false detection (type-I error) and false rejection (type-II error)~\cite{hiai1991proper,Ogawa2000}.
 The challenge in adversarial discrimination arises from the potential capabilities of the adversary, who may access the channel's environmental system—the ancillary quantum system that interacts with the main system and can cause information leakage—or possess (potentially unbounded) quantum memory that stores partial information from previous rounds and uses it in subsequent rounds to enable adaptive strategies.
 This raises a central question: how effectively can the tester distinguish between two quantum channels while playing against such an adversary?

 This work provides a complete answer to the above question in the context of asymmetric hypothesis testing.
 Specifically, we show that in adversarial quantum channel discrimination, the optimal type-II error decays exponentially at a rate characterized by a new notion of quantum channel divergence, termed the minimum output channel divergence, provided the type-I error remains within a fixed threshold.
-This result serves as a direct analog of the quantum Stein's lemma in the adversarial channel discrimination and it is proved by new chain rules for quantum relative entropies.
-Notably, the optimal error exponent can be achieved via simple non-adaptive strategies by the adversary, and desirable mathematical properties such as computational efficiency and the strong converse property hold in general.
-Extending the adversarial discrimination framework and using the chain rules, we derive a relative entropy accumulation theorem, which states that the hypothesis testing relative entropy between two sequential processes of quantum channels can be lower bounded by the sum of the regularized minimum output channel divergences.
-A special case of this theorem recovers a version of the entropy accumulation theorem (a foundational tool in quantum cryptography~\cite{arnon2018practical,liu2018device,george2022finite}).
+This result serves as a direct analog of the quantum Stein's lemma in adversarial channel discrimination. {It recovers the renowned quantum Stein's lemma for states~\cite{hiai1991proper,Ogawa2000} and complements previous studies on best-case channel discrimination~\cite{wilde2020amortized,WW2019,fang2020chain}, thereby providing a complete understanding of the ultimate limits of quantum channel discrimination.} Notably, the optimal error exponent can be achieved via simple non-adaptive strategies by the adversary, {and despite the need for regularization, it remains efficiently computable and satisfies the strong converse property in general.
+These features are unique in quantum information theory.
+We also show that the entropy accumulation~\cite{arnon2018practical,liu2018device,george2022finite}, a powerful tool in quantum cryptography, can be reframed as an adversarial quantum channel discrimination problem, establishing a new connnection between quantum information theory and quantum cryptography and providing a solution to the dual formulation of the open problem in~\cite{metger2022generalised}.}